CenturyLinkLabs/lorry/README.md

 # Lorry

-The API portion of Lorry UI
+The API portion of the [Lorry UI](https://github.com/CenturyLinkLabs/lorry-ui)